JuliaQUBO/ToQUBO.jl/docs/src/manual/3-results.md

 variable order, source-to-target `expansion_variables` and `expansion_terms`,
 constraint/slack ownership for generated target variables, penalty terms recorded by the compiler, and an `applied_penalties` section with the applied constraint, variable-encoding, and slack-variable penalty coefficients.
+`applied_penalties` is a convenience view of values also stored on the corresponding metadata records.
 This is enough to project a full QUBO state back to original variables.
 Exact auxiliary consistency checks and repair remain encoding-specific and are not guaranteed by this metadata contract.

 ```@docs
 ToQUBO.reformulation_metadata